ShenipsitStriders/ShenipsitStriders.github.io/_fun-runs/moonlight-run.md

 ---
 layout: event
 title: Moonlight Run
-meta: The Moonlight Run is the annual run by moonlight in the winter forests of Connecticut.
+description: The Moonlight Run is the annual run by moonlight in the winter forests of Connecticut.
 Come to enjoy the beauty of the moonlit forest!
 event:
   - name: Moonlight Community Gathering and Hike
     date: "2019-01-19T19:00:00-05:00"